josuamanuel/js-awe/README.md

 npm install js-awe
 ```

-The below is a simple example of its use.
+You can see below is a simple example of its use.
 This could be part of an API to get the bank balances of all the holdings (savings and loans) for a specific customer:

 ```javascript
 import { plan } from 'js-awe'